 On the other hand, as with other red wines, Montepulciano is best served in a glass with a wider bowl — this gives the wine more room to oxygenate and breathe, thus releasing its aromas and enhancing its overall flavor.
 A standard red wine glass will do the trick.

 By the way, there are always exceptions to the rules.
 Case in point: Usual Wines.
 We're proud that our wine is made the Old-World way in small batches from sustainably farmed grapes with zero additives.
 But we also aren't afraid to take a fresh approach to drinking wine, which is why you can enjoy everything from the Red to the Rosé straight from the bottle.
 No glass required.

-From the hills of Tuscany to your dinner table, Montepulciano wine is one of those go-to wines that beginners and seasoned oenophiles can agree on.
-With its bold fruit flavors, gentle tannic quality, and dry finish, this deeply colored red complements a variety of dishes and occasions.Whether you're having pizza night at home, attending a backyard BBQ, or sharing a meal out at your favorite Italian eatery, Montepulciano offers an easy-drinking experience that helps you savor the moment.
-For more ideas on how to enjoy the perfect glass to suit your tastes, don't miss our latest guides on the Usual Wines blog.
+From the hills of Tuscany to your dinner table, Montepulciano wine is one of those go-to wines that both beginners and seasoned oenophiles can appreciate, making it an ideal choice for wine enthusiasts exploring wine for beginners and experienced connoisseurs alike.
+With its bold fruit flavors, gentle tannic quality, and dry finish, this deeply colored red complements a variety of dishes and occasions.Whether you're having a homemade pizza night, attending a backyard BBQ, or dining out at your favorite Italian eatery, a glass of the best Montepulciano wine provides an easy-drinking experience that enhances the moment.
+For more ideas on how to enjoy the perfect glass to suit your tastes, keep up with the latest guides on the Usual Wines blog.